openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 ------------
 Data Sources are where the input and output from your jobs are housed.

-1) From the Data Processing/Data Sources page, click on the "Create Data Source" button at the top right
+1) From the Data Processing/Jobs page (Data Sources tab), click on the "Create Data Source" button at the top right

 2) Give your Data Source a name

 3) Enter the URL of the Data Source

-  - For a Swift object, enter <container>/<path> (ie: *mycontainer/inputfile*).
+  - For a swift object, enter <container>/<path> (ie: *mycontainer/inputfile*).
-    Sahara will prepend *swift://* for you
+    sahara will prepend *swift://* for you
   - For an HDFS object, enter an absolute path, a relative path or a full URL:

     + */my/absolute/path* indicates an absolute path in the cluster HDFS